Flooding and slips affecting motorists around the country - NZ Herald

 The heavy rain forecast for Canterbury is already causing chaos with slips along the Kaikōura coast making driving difficult.

-Up to 140mm of rain is forecast in the next 21 hours, three times the average amount the region would normally get in the entire month of December.
+Up to 140mm of rain is forecast in the space of 21 hours, three times the average amount the region would normally get in the entire month of December.

 The police were urging motorists to avoid or delay travel between Blenheim and Kaikōura due to several slips, including one at Oaro where traffic was down to one lane.